Your browser does not support JavaScript.

 • Five years of full-time teaching and/or services experience

-Upon completion of the program, the participant will be granted a Certificate of Eligibility or Preliminary Administrative Services Credential:
+Upon completion of the program, the participant will be granted a Certificate of Eligibility or Preliminary Administrative Services Credential.
+Determining which will be granted is based on the following:

 • The Certificate of Eligibility (CE) is for those who have completed the PASC program, but are not yet working in an administrative position requiring the Administrative Services Credential (ASC).